kseremet/openshift-virtualization-demo/README.md

 1. Login as cluster administrator on the UI of the hub cluster
 2. Open the `Administrator` view if it is not already selected
 3. In the menu click on `Networking` and open `Routes`
-4. In the `Projects` dropdown select `openshift-gitops` (enable `Show default projects` if not visible)
+4. In the `Projects` drop down select `openshift-gitops` (enable `Show default projects` if not visible)
 5. There will be a `Route` called `openshift-gitops-server`, the location of this `Route` is the URL to the GitOps UI
 6. You can log in to the GitOps UI with your OpenShift credentials

-Alternatively you can use the commandline to get the URL to the GitOps UI with the following command:
+Alternatively you can use the command line to get the URL to the GitOps UI with the following command:

 ```shell